vullioud/torpor/README.md

 This is the repository of torpor an `R` (<https://www.r-project.org/>) package aiming at an objective and standardized distinction between torpid and euthermic metabolic rates (M) measured in steady-state conditions.
-Note: This package is not aimed for general use without careful researcher’s attention.
+Note: This package is not aimed for use without careful researcher’s attention.

+A stable version of the package will be soon available on CRAN.
+However, to allow greater flexibility and interactivity at this early stage of the project, the package is only available on github at the moment.
+Any bug report or request features would therefore be appreciated.

 ## Installation